 Our general thesis might be nuanced for some voluntary (possibly punctual) practices, such as the practice of extreme sports like bungee-jumping or climbing, or traveling to dangerous countries.
 These practices involve higher health risks and thus higher expected health costs.
-Given that responsibility is clearly involved in these choices (although extreme sports may to some extent be addictive), health profiling could be ethically permissible in such exceptional cases.
-Rather than allow health profiling, however, the already current practice to require people to take additional insurances when practicing specific sports or when traveling serves the same purpose.
+Given that responsibility is clearly involved in these choices (although extreme sports may to some extent be addictive), profiling could be ethically permissible in such exceptional cases.
+Rather than allow profiling, however, the already current practice to require people to take additional insurances when practicing specific sports or when traveling serves the same purpose.
 In sum, we believe that on any plausible account of what matters ethically, profiling in health insurance is objectionable.

 There is, however, an ethical viewpoint which has not been considered in this paper: paternalism, the idea that when agents are not fully rational, and their choices are not optimal, an authority (here: the State or the insurance company) can limit agents' autonomy so as to improve their choices for their own good.
 In the case of health insurance, paternalism could try to justify higher premiums for smoking addicts, for instance, so as to give them an additional incentive to quit smoking.
 But paternalism is not without raising ethical concerns of its own (e.g. could States, and even more private companies, be paternalistic?) and more fundamentally, the problem would be changed: the question would become to find which amount of increase in health premiums would best incentivize agents (as opposed to: whether the fixed increase in health premium corresponding to the fixed increase in risk is fair), and for which parameters.
+And note that paternalism could be implemented in ways other than by allowing profiling, e.g., by taxing cigarettes or unhealthy food.